NVE/ebm/docs/source/introduction.rst

 Overview
 --------

-This model framework is designed to ...
+This model framework is designed to forecast the energy use in the Norwegian building stock.

 Features
 --------

+- Småhus
+- Boligblokk
-- Feature 1
+- Yrkesbygg
-- Feature 2
+- Lager
-- Feature 3
+- Barnehage

 Target Audience
 ---------------

-This framework is intended for ...
+This framework is intended for analysts in the energy sector.